-How to start a perfume business in Nigeria and make profit.
+How to start a perfume business in Nigeria and make profits.

 Recently, a co-worker of mine came to sell me perfumes.
 Apparently she has been in the perfume business for quite some time now and now termed it as her side hustle.